sebastiansternberg/Kammerentscheidungen-Replication-Code/README.md

 critical episode; this is, whether following the replacement order (RoP) would lead to a totally black or red chamber (a homogenous panel only consisting of justices with the same party label, e.h. three left or three right justices)

 - c_nachgversatz:
-panel composition if the RoP was followed.
+panel composition if the RoP was followed. how many of the judges in the real/observed panel are red? zero means all justices are right, 1 means LRR, 2 means LLR, 3 means LLL.

 - which_gov:
 At which position in the order of the replacement is the actual replacement?
-1 3 for instance means the first and then the third judge of the substitution order in accordance with the RoP are selected
+1 3 for instance means the first and then the third judge of the substitution order are selected

 - real_c:
 how many of the judges in the real/observed panel are red? zero means all justices are right, 1 means LRR, 2 means LLR, 3 means LLL.